The Symbiotic Life of Roridula Gorganio

 A main differences between the two is geographic distribution.
 Roridula gorgonias is found primarily in the southwestern Cape Province of South Africa, while Roridula dentata is found further east, in the eastern Cape Province and KwaZulu-Natal.

 Another difference is in their physical characteristics.
 Roridula gorgonias is larger than Roridula dentata, with leaves that can grow up to 10 centimeters long.
-Roridula dentata, on the other hand, has smaller leaves that are usually less than 5 centimeters long.
+Roridula dentata, on the other hand, has smaller leaves.
 Additionally, Roridula dentata has teeth along the edges of its leaves, whereas Roridula gorgonias does not.

 Another interesting difference between the two species is that while both species rely on the Pameridea bug for nutrition, studies have shown that the insects living on Roridula gorgonias are more specialized and have a greater dependence on the plant than the bugs that live on Roridula dentata.